RichardPitts1/playlister-sinatra/README.md

 1. Giving our "library" of songs a dynamic web interface

-2. Creating a few complex forms that allow you to create and edit Artists, Songs and Genres.
+2. Creating a few complex forms that allow you to create and edit Songs.

 ## Instructions